Radiative Poincare type eon and its follower: Using reciprocity for the model of the present eon

 via $\check{u}_i=\check{g}_{ij}\check{u}^j$.

 Before giving the explicit formulas for the power expansions of functions $\check{\Phi}$, $\check{\Psi}$, $\check{\rho}$ and $\check{p}$ appearing in this theorem, we make the following remark.\\

-{\bf Remark.}\\ \begin{itemize} \item The Einstein equations \eqref{eiwei2} are equations with an energy momentum tensor consisting of gravitational radiation propagating with spherical fronts outward (along $K$) and inward (along $L$); it also consists of a perfect fluid moving along the present eon's cosmological time $T=-\int t\der t$ .
-Each front of the spherical wave present in the past eon that reached the $t=0$ surface in the present eon produces (i) a \emph{spherical outward wave}, going along $K$ out of this sphere with energy density $\check{\Phi}$, (ii) a \emph{spherical inward wave}, going along $L$ to the center of this sphere with energy density $\check{\Psi}$, and (iii) a bit of a \emph{perfect fluid} with energy density $\check{\rho}$ and isotropic pressure $\check{p}$. \end{itemize}
+\begin{remark} The Einstein equations \eqref{eiwei2} are equations with an energy momentum tensor consisting of radiation propagating with spherical fronts outward (along $K$) and inward (along $L$); it also consists of a perfect fluid comoving with the present eon's cosmological time $T=-\int t\der t$.
+Each front of the spherical wave present in the past eon that reached the $t=0$ surface in the present eon produces (i) a \emph{spherical outward wave} with energy density $\check{\Phi}$ going along $K$ out of this sphere, (ii) a \emph{spherical inward wave} with energy density $\check{\Psi}$ going along $L$ \emph{towards the center of this sphere}, and (iii) a portion of a \emph{perfect fluid} with energy density $\check{\rho}$ and isotropic pressure $\check{p}$. \end{remark} For the solutions $\nu(t,r)$, $\mu(t,r)$ of the past eon's Einstein's equations \eqref{eiwei}\eqref{eiwei1}, which were given in terms of the power series expansions as $\nu(t,r)=\sum_{i=3}^{k+2} a_i(r) t^i+\mathcal{O}(t^{k+3})$ and $\mu(t,r)=\sum_{i=3}^{k+2} b_i(r) t^i+\mathcal{O}(t^{k+3})$ in Theorem 1, the formulae for the power series expansions of the energy densities $\check{\Phi}$ $\check{\Psi}$, $\check{\rho}$ and the pressure $\check{p}$ are as follows: